Uniformly most reliable three-terminal graph of dense graphs: Basic concepts and notations

 \section{Basic concepts and notations}

+For notations and terminologies not defined here we refer to {\upshape\cite{Bondy}}.
+Let $\beta_{G}(H)$ denote the number of subgraphs which is isomorphic to $H$ in $G$.
+The complement of $G$, denoted by $\overline{G}$, is the graph obtained by deleting the edges of $G$ and adding edges between all non-adjacent vertices in $G$.
+If $u,v\in V(G)$, then $G\cup \{uv\}$ denotes the addition of the edge $uv$ to $G$, and $G-\{uv\}$ denotes the deletion of the edge $uv$ from $G$.
+The union of simple graphs $G$ and $H$, denoted by $G\cup H$, is the graph with vertex set $V(G)\cup V(H)$ and edge set $E(G)\cup E(H)$.
+Let $P_n$ be the path with $n$ vertices, $K_n$ be the complete graph with $n$ vertices, and $S_{n}$ be a star with $n$ vertices and $n-1$ edges.

-A graph $G=(V(G),E(G))$ with three specified target vertices $r,s$ and $t$ in $V(G)$ is a three-terminal graph.
+A graph $G$ with three specified target vertices $r,s$ and $t$ in $V(G)$ is a three-terminal graph.
 Using $\mathcal{G}_{n,m}$ denotes the set of all simple three-terminal graphs with $n$ vertices and $m$ edges.
-The connectivity probability of the three specified target vertices $r,s,t$ in graph $G\in\mathcal{G}_{n,m}$ when each edge of $G$ survives independently with a fixed probability $p$ is called the three-terminal reliability of $G$, or the three-terminal reliability polynomial of $G$, denote by $R_3(G;p)$.
-A $v_1v_2\cdots v_n$-subgraph is a subgraph of $G$ in which vertices $v_1v_2\cdots v_n$ are connected in the subgraph.
-The three-terminal reliability polynomial of the graph $G\in\mathcal{G}_{n,m}$ can be written as where $N_i(G)$ or simply $N_i$ is the number of $rst$-subgraphs of graph $G$ with $i$ edges.
+The connectivity probability of the three specified target vertices $r,s,t$ in graph $G\in\mathcal{G}_{n,m}$ when each edge of $G$ survives independently with a fixed probability $p$ is called the three-terminal reliability of $G$ (or the three-terminal reliability polynomial of $G$), denoted by $R_3(G;p)$.
+A $v_1v_2\cdots v_j$-subgraph is a subgraph of $G$ in which vertices $v_1,v_2,\cdots, v_j$ are connected in the subgraph.
+In particular, if the $v_1v_2\cdots v_j$-subgraph with $i$ edges does not contain any $v_1v_2\cdots v_j$-subgraph with less than $i$ edges, then it is minimal, otherwise it is non-minimal.
+Clearly, $rst$-subgraph is a subgraph of $G$ in which three target vertices $r,s,t$ are connected in the subgraph.
+Similar to the definition of two-terminal reliability {\upshape\cite{BertrandGoffGraves}}, the three-terminal reliability polynomial of the graph $G\in\mathcal{G}_{n,m}$ can be written as